AFDGCF: Adaptive Feature De-correlation Graph Collaborative Filtering for Recommendations: Conclusion

 \section{Conclusion}

 This research undertook an in-depth exploration of the largely neglected issue of over-correlation in GNN-based CF models, substantiating its widespread presence and associated degradation in model performance.
 Our investigations established a direct and positive correlation between over-correlation and over-smoothing, highlighting their combined detrimental impact on the effectiveness of GNN-based CF models.
 Specifically, we introduced the AFDGCF framework, a novel approach designed to mitigate the influence of over-correlation by strategically managing feature correlations.
 This was achieved through a layer-wise adaptive strategy, ensuring an optimal balance between minimizing over-smoothing and maintaining essential representation smoothness, a critical aspect for the success of GNN-based CF models.
-Empirical validations underscored the efficacy of the AFDGCF framework, demonstrating notable performance enhancements across different layers of various GNN-based CF models.
+Empirical validations underscored the efficacy of the AFDGCF framework, demonstrating notable performance enhancements across different layers of various GNN-based CF models. \begin{acks} This work was partially supported by National Natural Science Foundation of China (Grant No.92370204), Guangzhou-HKUST(GZ) Joint Funding Program (Grant No.2023A03J0008), Education Bureau of Guangzhou Municipality, Guangdong Science and Technology Department and Project funded by China Postdoctoral Science Foundation (Grant No.2023M730785). \end{acks}